-- 37.1.
-The Employer will provide secure storage for Employees' personal belongings. - 37.2.
-Where lockers are made available no Employee will be required to share a locker with another Employee working on the same shift unless mutually agreed. - 37.3.
-The Employer may make a charge for keys lost by an Employee. - 37.4.
-Secure storage so provided will be cleared by an Employee at the completion of the shift. - 37.5.
+39.1.
+The Employer will provide secure storage for Employees' personal belongings.

+- 39.2.
+Where lockers are made available, no Employee will be required to share a locker with another Employee working on the same shift unless mutually agreed. - 39.3.
+If keys are lost by an Employee, the Employer may charge an Employee for the lost keys. - 39.4.
+An Employee, at the completion of their shift, is to clear the secure storage provided by the Employer. - 39.5.
 The Employees will comply with the Smoke Free Environments Act.

-38. TERMINATION OF EMPLOYMENT
+40. TERMINATION OF EMPLOYMENT

-- 38.1.
-Except as provided in this clause, this Agreement may be terminated as by either party providing 4 weeks' notice. - 38.2.
-Where the full notice is not given, payment equivalent to the unexpired period of notice will be paid or forfeited given the circumstances. - 38.3.
-The Employer may terminate the Agreement without notice, in the case of substantiated serious misconduct. - 38.4.
-The Employer may elect to pay the Employee salary in lieu of all or part of the notice period.
+- 40.1.
+Except as provided in this clause, the employment relationship between an Employee and the Employer may be terminated by either party providing 4 weeks' notice. - 40.2.
+Where the full notice is not given, payment equivalent to the unexpired period of notice will be paid or forfeited given the circumstances. - 40.3.
+The Employer may terminate the employment relationship without notice, in the case of substantiated serious misconduct. - 40.4.
+The Employer may elect to pay the Employee wages in lieu of all or part of the notice period.
 Where this is done, this will not constitute dismissal.

-39. SUSPENSION
+41. SUSPENSION

-39.1.
-In the event that the Employer wishes to investigate any alleged serious misconduct, it may, after discussing the proposal of suspension with the employee and considering their views, suspend the Employee on pay whilst the investigation is carried out.
+If the Employer wishes to investigate any alleged serious misconduct, it may, after discussing the proposal of suspension with the Employee and considering their views, suspend the Employee on pay whilst the investigation is carried out.

-40. ABANDONMENT OF EMPLOYMENT
+42. ABANDONMENT OF EMPLOYMENT

-- 40.1.
-Except in the case of casual Employees, where an Employee absents themself from work for a continuous period of three consecutive working days: - a. without the consent of the Employer; - b. without proper notification to the Employer; and - c. and without good cause the Employee will be deemed to have terminated their employment without notice.
+- 42.1.
+Except in the case of casual Employees, where an Employee absents themself from work for a period of three consecutive rostered shifts: - a. without the consent of the Employer; - b. without proper notification to the Employer; and - c. without good cause the Employee will be deemed to have terminated their employment without notice.

-40.2.
-In the case of a casual Employee, the period of absence constituting abandonment will be one arranged work shift instead of three.
+42.2.
+In the case of a casual Employee, the period of absence constituting abandonment will be one arranged work shift instead of three consecutive roster shifts.

-41. TERMINATION ON HEALTH GROUNDS
+43. TERMINATION ON HEALTH GROUNDS

-- 41.1.
-Where the Employer believes that the Employee is unable to perform the full duties of his/her position in an efficient manner, that will ensure the continued health, safety and wellbeing of the residents and Employees, by reason of mental or physical disability then the Employer may terminate employment on health grounds after a period of not less than six (6) weeks absence from work. - 41.2.
-Before taking action under this clause the Employer will be entitled to require the Employee to undergo, at the Employer's expense, a medical examination by an appropriate registered medical practitioner nominated by the Employer. - 41.3.
-The Employee agrees that the relevant results of such examination will be made available to the Employer and agrees that the medical practitioner is authorised to provide the information directly to the Employer, at the same time as providing information to the Employee. - 41.4.
-If the Employer is unable to accommodate the Employee's disability after reasonable efforts, employment will be terminated with notice in accordance with Clause 38 of this Agreement. - 41.5.
+- 43.1.
+Where the Employer believes that the Employee is unable to perform the full duties of their position in an efficient manner, which will ensure the continued health, safety and wellbeing of the residents and other Employees, by reason of mental or physical disability, then the Employer may terminate employment on health grounds after a period of not less than six (6) weeks absence from work. - 43.2.
+Before taking action under this clause the Employer will be entitled to require the Employee to undergo, at the Employer's expense, a medical examination by an appropriate registered medical practitioner nominated by the Employer. - 43.3.
+The Employee agrees that the relevant results of such examination will be made available to the Employer and agrees that the medical practitioner is authorised to provide the information directly to the Employer, at the same time as providing information to the Employee. - 43.4.
+If the Employer is unable to accommodate the Employee's disability after reasonable efforts, employment will be terminated with notice in accordance with Clause 38 of this Agreement. - 43.5.
 In the case of casual Employees, a casual Employee who is unable to perform their duties safely or efficiently due to mental or physical disability will not be retained on a list of casual Employees or called in to work.

-42. CONSULTATION
+44. CONSULTATION